irmen/prog8/docs/source/libraries.rst

 - load and save data from and to the disk
 - delete and rename files on the disk

+On the Commander X16 it tries to use that machine's fast kernal loading routines if possible.

 string
 ------